USCGC Campbell (WMEC-909): Construction and launch

 The ship WMEC-909's name primarily commemorates, USCGC Campbell (WPG-32), was sunk as a training target in November 1984.
 A final message, broadcast as she went down almost completely intact following a strike from a Harpoon missile, proclaimed the birth of the USCGC Campbell WMEC-909.
 It concluded with the words "The Queen is dead.
 Long live the Queen.", a reference to the "Queen of the Seas" title bestowed on the prior Campbell during her 46 years of service.

-The keel for WMEC-909 had been laid at the Derecktor shipyard in Middletown, Rhode Island on 10 August 1984.
+The keel for WMEC-909 had been laid at Derecktor Shipyards in Middletown, Rhode Island on 10 August 1984.
 She was launched on 29 April 1986 and commissioned into service on 19 August 1988.
 The USCGC Campbell was the ninth of thirteen Famous-class cutters built by Derecktor to replace World War II and pre–World War II cutters.

 Mission

 The Campbell regularly patrols the Atlantic Ocean from the Gulf of Maine to the Caribbean Sea.
 Like the other Famous-class cutters, she was designed and built for multi-mission tasks in law enforcement, search and rescue, marine environmental protection and military preparedness.
 Her mission is defined by the Coast Guard as "Search and Rescue, Enforcement of Laws and Treaties, Fisheries Law Enforcement, Drug Interdiction, Alien and Migrant Interdiction, Homeland Port Security".

 In the course of fulfilling this mission, Campbell has received more than one USCG Meritorious Unit Commendation.